Lithuanian Tatars of the Imperial Guard: Military campaigns

-The squadron participated in the 1812 French invasion of Russia with the 6th Brigade of the Imperial Guard Cavalry (Élite Gendarmes, 3rd Lancers and Tatars).
+The squadron participated in the 1812 French invasion of Russia with the 6th Brigade of the Imperial Guard Cavalry (Elite Gendarmes, 3rd Lancers and Tatars).
 They suffered heavy losses during the invasion, particularly at Vilna from 10 to 12 December where Squadron Leader Achmatowicz was killed with 34 of his men.
 The Tatars also participated in the Battle of Kalish on 13 February 1813.
 The survivors were first incorporated into the remnants of the 3rd Lancers, which had nearly been destroyed at Slonim in October 1812, and then combined with the Polish Lancers of the Imperial Guard where they formed the 15th Company, considered as "Middle Guard".
 By this time, the Lithuanian Tatars were led by Captain Samuel Murza Ulan with lieutenants Ibrahim and Aslan Aley as seconds-in-command, with a total strength of only 53 men.

 From April to June 1813, on the recommendations of Colonel-Major Dautancourt, the Captain Ulan tried to recruit new cavalrymen and left for France with maréchal des logis-chef Samuel Januszerwski.
 Reduced to just 47 men, he was refused foreign soldier reinforcements at Metz and went to Paris to seek support from Minister of War Henri Jacques Guillaume Clarke.
 Unsuccessful, Ulan and 24 recruits returned to Friedberg, Germany, the depot of Polish Lancers.

 The Lithuanian Tatars continued to serve under Captain Ulan as part of the Polish Lancers during the 1813 German Campaign, participating in battles at Dresden, Peterswalde, Leipzig and Hanau.
 The Tatars were then transferred to the 3rd Polish Scouts Regiment of the Imperial Guard and saw further losses during the 1814 French Campaign, having 6 killed and 7 taken prisoner.
 After the abdication of Napoleon on 6 April, Ulan and the few survivors returned to Lithuania.
 According to Pigeard, 100 men of the initial 123 died by the end of the campaign.